 Cost segregation study.
 If you’ve recently purchased or built a building or are remodeling existing space, consider a cost segregation study.
 It identifies property components and related costs that can be depreciated much faster and dramatically increase your current deductions.
 Typical assets that qualify include decorative fixtures, security equipment, parking lots, landscaping and architectural fees allocated to qualifying property.
 See the Case Study "Cost segregation study can accelerate depreciation."

 The benefit of a cost segregation study may be limited in certain circumstances — for example, if the business is located in a state that doesn’t follow federal depreciation rules.

-Business-related vehicle expenses can be deducted using the mileage-rate method (58.5 cents per mile driven in 2022, up from 56 cents per mile driven in 2021) or the actual-cost method (total out-of-pocket expenses for fuel, insurance and repairs, plus depreciation).
+Business-related vehicle expenses can be deducted using the mileage-rate method (58.5 cents per mile driven from January 1 to June 30, 2022, and 62.5 cents per mile from July 1 to December 31, 2022) or the actual-cost method (total out-of-pocket expenses for fuel, insurance and repairs, plus depreciation).

 Purchases of new or used vehicles may be eligible for Sec.
 179 expensing.
 However, many rules and limits apply.
 For example, the normal Sec.
 179 expensing limit generally applies to vehicles with a gross vehicle weight rating of more than 14,000 pounds.
 For 2021, a $26,200 limit (up from $25,900 for 2020) applies to vehicles (typically SUVs) rated at more than 6,000 pounds but no more than 14,000 pounds.